UW-Advanced-Robotics-Lab/lab-wiki/docs/Waterloo-Steel:Platform-Hardware-Setup.md

   password: xxxxxx
   ```

 -  If you are going to use NVMe SSD mainly, please skip the SDK installation once it flashes OS.
   - eMMC is still a default kernel booting directory, even if BIOS change
   - Proceed with step 2.0.b below
+  - No need to wait for expensive installation of Jetpack, we will install them on NVMe SSD

 ### 2.0.b NVMe SSD